 That means you can play the same games on the remote screen when out and about as on your TV.
 The Joy-Con controllers are also detachable, so two children can play games at the same time without additional accessories.

 It plays all the important games like Fortnite, Minecraft and FIFA, although it doesn’t have Call of Duty games or Roblox.
-It’s also the best way to play Mario Kart and Zelda games.
+It’s also the best way to play Mario Kart, Zelda and the popular Animal Crossing: New Horizons.
 There is also a growing library of affordable indie games that are great fun for families.

 It costs around £280 without a game.